nasa-nccs-cds/pc2/README.md

 * rest
 * rest_client

+##### ZMQ Certificate generation

+To generate CURVE certificates for zmq security you can execute the script stratus/handlers/zeromq/security/generate_certificates.py.
+The certificates will, by default, be written to the ~/.stratus/zmq directory, which is the default location where zmq will look for them.
+The certificate path will need to be specified using the certificate_path parameter in the stratus configuration if the certificates are stored elsewhere.

 ##### Examples

 In order to expose some capability within the pc2 framework, that capability must be wrapped as a pc2 module.